Tom Clements: Arizona Cardinals

 On January 22, 2019, Clements was hired as passing game coordinator/quarterbacks coach for the Arizona Cardinals on the staff of new head coach Kliff Kingsbury after being out of the NFL the past two years.
 Clements was hired as the primary offensive assistant because no offensive coordinator on the staff was added, with Kingsbury calling plays and doing other coordinator-type duties.

 In January 2021, Clements announced his retirement from coaching.

 Green Bay Packers (second stint)

-On February 17, 2022, Clements came out of retirement and joined the Green Bay Packers as the quarterbacks coach again, this time under head coach Matt LaFleur.
+On February 17, 2022, Clements came out of retirement and joined the Packers as the quarterbacks coach again, this time under head coach Matt LaFleur.
+He worked with Rodgers for one season until the latter was traded to the New York Jets in the 2023 offseason, although Clements stayed on to assist 2020 first round pick and new starter Jordan Love.
+Love led the Packers back to the playoffs by throwing for 32 touchdowns and 4,159 passing yards in 17 starts.

+On January 14, 2025, Clements again announced his retirement.

 Personal life

 While still in the CFL, Clements received his Juris Doctor degree magna cum laude from Notre Dame Law School in 1986.
 Upon the completion of his playing career, he practiced law in Chicago for five years at the law firm Bell, Boyd & Lloyd (now K&L Gates).